intel/pepc/docs/misc-tsc-amperf.md

 measurement interval.

 This was true on both server and hybrid client platforms (for both E-cores and P-cores) I have worked with.
-Howerver, Intel SDM does not guarantee this behavior, so it may not hold true in the future.
+However, Intel SDM does not guarantee this behavior, so it may not hold true in the future.

 ### The Reference Clock

 While TSC operates based on the crystal clock frequency, CPU frequency along with APERF and MPERF counters are based on the bus clock.
-Bus clock frequency varies to reduce electromagnetic interference, which explains why MPERF frequency is close to TSC frequency, but not identical.
+The bus clock frequency varies to reduce electromagnetic interference, which explains why MPERF frequency is close to TSC frequency, but not identical.

 ## Usage

-This section discusses some practical applications of TSC, APERF, and MPERF counters, with examples from the open source Linux `turbostat` tool developed by Len Brown.
+This section discusses some practical applications of TSC, APERF, and MPERF counters, with examples from the open-source Linux `turbostat` tool developed by Len Brown.

 ### Busy%